Does Drinking Coffee Make You Anxious? Here’s Your Answer.

 About two years ago, I noticed a tightness in my chest some mornings.
 When I talked about even the simplest things at work, my heart would sometimes start beating very quickly, and I’d talk faster and then need to catch my breath.

-I tried meditating, less screen time and other things happy people never forget to do, but the “off days” kept happening.
+I tried meditating and less screen time, but the “off days” kept happening.
 I had tiny moments of panic in normal situations.
 It was quick breathing and sweaty palms as a response to totally mundane events.

 How I Found a Connection Between Coffee and Anxiety